Rangi42/polishedcrystal/README.md

 ## Changes in 2.2.0

-These changes have been made since the previous 2.1.0 release.
+These changes have been made since the current 2.1.0 release.
 If you build the project as-is, it will include all of them.

 * Add: Natures (thanks to FredrIQ) (based on Atk/Def DV, not personality value).
 * Add: Descriptive text for certain rock features.
+* Add: Edit some trainers' rosters, including better natures.
 * Fix: Lugia's room music loops.
+* Fix: Dragonite can learn Hurricane.
 * Fix: Metronome cannot become Transform.
 * Fix: Bill can walk through you.
 * Fix: Trainer Card controls.